Lost Valley Ranch

 In the summer, the ranch is orientated around family and children.
 Children aged six years and up can ride in groups.
 Groups are divided into age range with the intention of allowing children and teenagers to learn with confidence and skill with those of a similar age.
 From applying sunscreen to telling cowboy stories on the trails, the wranglers and staff ensure children are professionally supervised.
 Accommodating all levels of expertise the wranglers will ensure riders feel comfortable whether they are beginners walking the trails or advanced riders loping at speed over the meadows.
 It’s also an opportunity for adults to relax and unwind on the hiking trails, go fly fishing on or off ranch, try their hand at trap shooting or simply read a book when the children are busy out on the trails.
 For those hot summer days Lost Valley has a great swimming pool, deck and hot tub for soothing tired muscles.

-There are also four speciality weeks throughout the Fall.
+There are also four specialty weeks throughout the Fall.
 These include Horsemanship Clinics with renowned Western horse trainers where guests can develop their riding skills and learn to better communicate with their horse as well as heading out onto the beautiful trails.
 There is also Ride Ride Ride week where keen riders spend up to 10 hours a day in the saddle exploring the back country of Lost Valley and for the real cowboys, there is Cattle Round Up week assisting with the ranches cattle operation making sure all of our livestock are gathered and shipped in a timely manner.
 The ranch welcomes the help and fellowship provided by their guests during this week.

-The one, two and three-bedroom cabins are decked out in traditional western furnishings with cozy beds and separate living areas.
+The one, two and three-bedroom cabins are decked out in traditional western furnishings with cosy beds and separate living areas.
 All 23 of the cabins are nestled in the pines overlooking the ranch and feature shaded porches with lounge swings offering the perfect respite after an exciting day riding the trails or hiking through the Pike National Forest.
 Many feature multiple bathrooms and some even have their own Jacuzzi tubs.
 Cabins come with refrigerators for guests to store cool drinks, snacks and alcoholic beverages.

 In the summer, the ranch is orientated around family and children.
 Children aged 3 to 5 years are able to ride on a lead rein with their wrangler supervisor.
 For this age range each day is themed whether it be Cowboys and Indians or super hero's - games and crafts are orientated around the theme for a full day of fun on the ranch.
 Children aged 6 to 12 years will be able to go out riding on the trail with children their own age, they will learn to mount and dismount and walk their horse in the corral before hitting the trails.
 They can also enjoy games in the fields, cooling off in Goosecreek, learning to fish, a pool party and guided hikes.
 Teenagers will also be out on the trails or learning fun and fearless skills like barrel racing, the flag and other rodeo games as well as other activities such as volleyball, hiking and learning to square dance.